GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views

+Novel view synthesis methods are trained on a set of images from a scene, and aim to render views of a scene from any given pose.
+The pioneering work of Neural Radiance Fields (NeRF) \cite{Nerf} presented a major leap forward in accuracy by incorporating importance sampling and positional encoding to enhance rendering quality.
+However, the use of relatively large Multi-Layer Perceptrons (MLP) to capture the scene resulted in long training times.
+Later, Mip-NeRF \cite{Mip-NeRF} improved the quality of the rendered view with a different sampling method, although training and rendering times remained long.
+InstantNGP \cite{mueller2022instant} tackled the extended training times of previous efforts, by incorporating a hash grid and an occupancy grid with a small MLP.

-Accurate neural surface reconstruction methods \cite{Siren,Neus,bakedsdf,IDR} aim to enable both accurate surface reconstruction and accurate novel view synthesis.
-In IDR, \cite{IDR}, an SDF represented by an MLP was trained to reconstruct both color and geometry.
-For better geometric reconstruction, Neus \cite{Neus} utilized weighted volume rendering to reduce geometric error, and HF-Neus \cite{HF-NeuS} decomposed the implicit SDF into a base function and a displacement function to allow for a coarse-to-fine refinement for high-frequency detail reconstruction.
-Other methods utilize additional regularization for improved reconstruction.
-In RegSDF \cite{RegSDF}, using a point cloud obtained form shape-from-motion as regularization was suggested, in addition to a regularization on the curvature of the zero-level of the SDF function, and in NeuralWarp \cite{Neural_warping}, it was suggested to refine the geometry by regularizing image consistency between different views, by warping them based on the implicit geometry.
-Using a 3D hash coded grid, Neuralangelo \cite{Neuralangelo} has enabled detailed reconstruction, showcasing state-of-the-art results on leading benchmarks.
-However, the reconstruction requires an extensive computation time of several days per scene, and the same goes for BakedSDF \cite{bakedsdf}, which requires training an MLP with an architecture similar to Mip-NeRF \cite{Mip-NeRF}, which both take a couple of days of training per scene.
-In contrast to neural rendering methods, our method is fast - it only requires a few minutes of computation for a typical scene of a 360 object given a trained 3DGS, and it produces an accurate and geometrically consistent surface.
+Neural surface reconstruction methods \cite{Siren,Neus,bakedsdf,IDR}, in addition to accurately rendering novel views, are also capable of reconstructing the surface of the scene.
+IDR \cite{IDR} trained an SDF represented by an MLP for both color and geometry reconstruction.
+Neus \cite{Neus} reduced the geometric error by utilizing weighted volume rendering, and HF-Neus \cite{HF-NeuS} enabled coarse-to-fine refinement for high-frequency detail reconstruction by decomposing the implicit SDF into a base function and a displacement function.
+RegSDF \cite{RegSDF} used a point cloud obtained from shape-from-motion (SfM) as regularization, in addition to regularizing the curvature of the zero-level of the SDF function.
+NeuralWarp \cite{Neural_warping} suggested refining the geometry by regularizing image consistency between different views through warping based on implicit geometry.
+Neuralangelo \cite{Neuralangelo}, using a 3D hash encoded grid, enabled detailed reconstruction and achieved state-of-the-art results on leading benchmarks.
+However, reconstruction time of these methods can reach up to several days per scene.
+In the context of novel stereo views, a recent model \cite{tosi2023nerf} has managed to successfully perform unsupervised training of a stereo model using rendered stereo-aligned triplets from a neural scene reconstruction method, showcasing the possibility of novel view synthesis as a data factory.